ariannalord/finalproject/README.md

 Analyze and compare data.

 Potentially - start with comparing models of the two highest quality, most closely related species.

+Data is being gathered and analyzed but I couldn't figure out how to include my xcel tables in upload.
+I will write up what I have done over the weekend.

+I am meeting with Zach on Tuesday to go over what I have done so far.

 This Domestic animal genome quality analysis paper provides an example of what a comparative genome quality project could look like. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4898645/pdf/bbi-suppl.4-2015-049.pdf